-Do you attract a mixed public or one that is in need of cuddling or likes to take risk?
-Are your guests from one particular country and tend to speak a single language or do you attract guests from a wide variety of nations who speak different languages, have different dinning hours and do not share the same customs?
+Do you attract a mixed public or one that is in need of cuddling or likes to take a risk?
+Are your guests from one particular country and tend to speak a single language or do you attract guests from a wide variety of nations who speak different languages, have different dining hours and do not share the same customs?

 Know the law

 If we like it or not, we live in litigious societies.
 Make sure to consult with a good lawyer as to where your legal vulnerabilities may lay.
-It is a lot cheaper to take preventative action then to be tied up in court and end up being on the wrong end of a law suite.
+It is a lot cheaper to take preventative action then to be tied up in court and end up being on the wrong end of a law suit.
 Remember while anyone can sue you for almost anything, taking legal precautions is the best way to protect your industry and yourself.